jcyesc/linux-kernel-development-101/labs/kernel-intro/ch25-filesystems/filesystems/basic/README.md

 # Basic File System

 The `basic_fs.ko` module implements a file system that does not need a block device to be mounted.
-To register the file system, first mount the moduele:
+To register the file system, first mount the module:

 ```
 $ uname -a